kh296/InnerEyeCam/README.md

 # Performing a training run

+1. Edit `InnerEye-DeepLearning/InnerEyeCam/runner.py`, and ensure that the value of `innereye_version` matches the version of `InnerEye-DeepLearning` installed.

-1. Execute the script `InnerEye-DeepLearning/InnerEyeCam/train.sh`.
+2. Execute the script `InnerEye-DeepLearning/InnerEyeCam/train.sh`.

-2. If submitting to Azure, progress can be monitored at:
+3. If submitting to Azure, progress can be monitored at:
    - [https://ml.azure.com/](https://ml.azure.com/)